MicrosoftDocs/visualstudio-docs/docs/ide/how-to-specify-build-events-csharp.md

 In these events, you usually want to reference the values of some project-level variables such as the name of the project or the location of the output folder.
 In prior versions of Visual Studio, these were called *macros*.
 The equivalent to macros in recent versions of Visual Studio are MSBuild properties.
 MSBuild is the build engine that Visual Studio uses to process your project file when it performs a build.
 A build event in the IDE results in an MSBuild [target](../msbuild/msbuild-targets.md) in the project file.
 You can use any MSBuild property that is available in the target in your project file (for example, `$(OutDir)` or `$(Configuration)`) .
 The MSBuild properties that are available to you in these events depend on the files implicitly or explicitly imported in a project file, such `.props` and `.targets` files, and properties set in your project file, such as in `PropertyGroup` elements.
 Commonly available properties are listed at [MSBuild common properties](../msbuild/common-msbuild-project-properties.md).
 Be careful to use the exact spelling of each property.
 No error is reported if you misspell a property; instead, an undefined property evaluates to an empty string.

-For example, suppose you specify a pre-build event as in the following image:
+For example, suppose you specify a pre-build event as follows:

 ![Screenshot showing pre-build event example.](./media/vs-2022/pre-build-event-example.png)